MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 ## Define custom ports for Syslog and FTP receivers for log collectors on Linux

 Some organizations have a requirement to define custom ports for Syslog and FTP services.
-When adding a data source, Cloud App Security log collectors uses specific port numbers to listen for traffic logs from one or more data sources.
+When adding a data source, Defender for Cloud Apps log collectors uses specific port numbers to listen for traffic logs from one or more data sources.

 The following table lists of the default listening ports for receivers: